 as long as it has drainage and is not overwatered.
 The new Jepson Manual combines many monkeyflowers under the moniker Mimulus aurantiacus.
 They are not even remotely the same in horticulture.
 Most if not all Mimulus spp. need water,(R type); most Diplacus species are drought tolerant (C type).
 Some tolerate full sun, and some full shade.
-Find some way to specify the monkey flower for your area.

 (Mimulus aurantiacus, Diplacus latifolius ) Click here for more about Monkeys in California

 For hot interior climates do Diplacus longiflorus or D. calycinus.
 For coastal southern California do Diplacus puniceus.

 Diplacus aurantiacus is great for a bird garden.

 Diplacus aurantiacus's foliage color is green and type is stressdeciduous.

 Communities for Diplacus aurantiacus:Chaparral, Closed-cone Pine Forest, Coastal Sage Scrub, Mixed-evergreen Forest, Northern Coastal Sage Scrub, Northern Oak Woodland, Redwood Forest and Central Oak Woodland.